kids-first/kf-somatic-workflow/README.md

     - `reference_fasta`: [Homo_sapiens_assembly38.fasta](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK
     - `reference_dict`: [Homo_sapiens_assembly38.dict](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK
     - `annotation_file`: [refFlat_HG38.txt](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/refFlat.txt.gz) gunzip this file from UCSC.
 Needed for gene annotation in `CNVkit`
-    - `wgs_calling_interval_list`: [wgs_calling_regions.hg38.interval_list](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK.*To create our 'wgs_canonical_calling_regions.hg38.interval_list', edit this file* by leaving only entries related to chr 1-22, X,Y, and M.M may need to be added.
+    - `wgs_calling_interval_list`: [wgs_calling_regions.hg38.interval_list](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK.*To create our 'wgs_canonical_calling_regions.hg38.interval_list', edit this file* by leaving only entries related to chr 1-22, X,Y, and M. M may need to be added.
     - `lancet_calling_interval_bed`: `GRCh38.gencode.v31.CDS.merged.bed`.
 As described at the beginning, for WGS, it's highly recommended to use CDS bed, and supplement with region calls from Strelka2 & Mutect2.
 Our reference was obtained from GENCODE, [release 31](https://www.gencodegenes.org/human/release_31.html) using this gtf file [gencode.v31.primary_assembly.annotation.gtf.gz](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/gencode.v31.primary_assembly.annotation.gtf.gz) and parsing features for `UTR`, `start codon`, `stop codon`, and `exon`, then using bedtools sort and merge after converting coordinates into bed format.
     - `af_only_gnomad_vcf`: [af-only-gnomad.hg38.vcf.gz](https://console.cloud.google.com/storage/browser/-gatk-best-practices/somatic-hg38) - need a valid google account, this is a link to the best practices google bucket from Broad GATK.
     - `exac_common_vcf`: [small_exac_common_3.hg38.vcf.gz](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38) - need a valid google account, this is a link to the best practices google bucket from Broad GATK.